enkidevs/curriculum/data-analysis/data-analysis-core/sales-analytics/sales-analysis-tools.md

 This can be done in many ways, and is often as simple as connecting the data straight from your BI tool.

 If you want to build your own CRM from scratch, **Airtable** is your tool.
-It’s simple to use and totally customizable.
+It's simple to use and totally customizable.
 Hook it up to Zapier to create automations and integrate it with other apps.

 If your website has **Intercom** or other conversation relationship management tools enabled, then sales reps can use live chat to proactively engage, qualify and convert website visitors in real time.

-Intercom allows your sales reps to hop on a discovery call, demo a product or schedule a follow-up meeting with high value leads while they’re live on your website.
+Intercom allows your sales reps to hop on a discovery call, demo a product or schedule a follow-up meeting with high value leads while they're live on your website.

 Check out the **Learn More** link to find out about the best sales tools out there.